 To do affiliate marketing, you simply join an affiliate program online, get your own unique URL and start promoting your URL using whichever strategies you prefer.
 When people visit your affiliate link and make a purchase, you earn a commission.
 The process is simple, but it does require some specialized knowledge.

 The key to success with affiliate marketing is to send large amounts of TARGETED traffic to your affiliate link.
 That is where most affiliate marketers struggle.
 They join a program, get their link, but don’t know how to promote it.
-That’s why if you want to succeed as an affiliate marketer, you MUST learn how to effectively get traffic.
+If you want to succeed as an affiliate marketer, you MUST learn how to effectively get traffic.

 Doing Affiliate Marketing With a Website